georgejdanforth/slack-spotify-bot/README.md

 5. Add open.spotify.com as an _App Unfurl Domain_
 6. Save changes
 7. Navigate back to _Basic Information_ and install the app in your workspace.

+You're all done!
+Posting Spotify links in the Slack channel specified by `slack_channel_id` should now add the tracks to the playlist specified by `spotify_playlist_id`.